Workgroups, Committees, Expert Panels and Think Tanks

-PHAB uses the Think Tank process to support its quality improvement activities.
+PHAB uses think tanks, workgroups, and expert panels to support its quality improvement activities.